andyhasit/redrunner/README.md

 #### Bundling

-I recommend using [webpack](https://webpack.js.org/) as it gives you full control over source maps which are necessary for development, whereas I found [parcel](https://parceljs.org/) more problematic in this regard.
+I recommend using [webpack](https://webpack.js.org/) instead of alternatives as it gives you better control over source maps, which really helps for development.

 #### Source maps

 The babel plugin replaces each view's `__html__` field with generated code, and debugging is a lot easier if you can see that generated code.

 With webpack you can set the config's `devtools` to something like `'eval-cheap-source-map'` which makes the source maps show the *transformed* code, but preserves the module separation which is nice.
-You can find more details and options [here](https://webpack.js.org/configuration/devtool/).

-However this will include *all* transformations, so assuming you have a babel preset then you will see the resulting ES5 output of your code, which isn't pretty.
+However this will include *all* transformations, so if you're transpiling to ES5 (which you probably do using a preset) then it will make it harder to track your own code.

-One solution is not use the preset for development, meaning the only transformations are RedRunner's, which makes debugging a lot nicer.
+One solution is not transpile to ES5 during development, meaning the only transformations you'll see are RedRunner's, which makes debugging a lot nicer.

 The [demo's webpack.config.js](https://github.com/andyhasit/redrunner/tree/demo/webpack.config.js) file shows one way to achieve this.

+You can read more about webpack's devtools option [here](https://webpack.js.org/configuration/devtool/).

-## User Guide
+## 4. User Guide

 A more complete tutorial is on its way.
 Until then you can: